Martha Washington An American Life by Patricia Brady

 Crossing and re-crossing the Hudson had proved difficult, but the hills and mountains of western and central Massachusetts were just as challenging.
 On the down slopes, the huge heavy sleds threatened to run ahead of the teams that were pulling them.
 They were plagued by lack of snow.
 Another “cruel” thaw left them stranded in Westfield.

-In Westfield, Henry entertained the locals, many who had never seen cannon, by firing a mortar that became known as “Old Sow”.
-It was here that Henry learned that John Adams and George Washington had named him to succeed the ailing Richard Gridley as colonel of the Regiment of Artillery.
-(Gridley’s artillery regiments had been an embarrassment at Bunker Hill.)
+In Westfield, Henry entertained the locals, many who had never seen cannon, by firing a mortar that became known as “Old Sow.”
+It was here that Henry learned that John Adams and George Washington had named him to succeed Colonel Richard Gridley as colonel of the Regiment of Artillery.

 In the last week of January, 1776, the first of the noble train arrived in Framingham, Massachusetts.
 Henry Knox was back in Cambridge by January 24.

-Knox’s journey provided the Continental Army with a windfall of artillery that ultimately led General William Howe to evacuate his British troops from Boston, taking thousands of loyalists civilians with them, and effectively ending the Siege of Boston without a single shot fired on either side.
+Knox’s journey provided the Continental Army with a windfall of artillery that was used at Dorchester Heights and ultimately led General William Howe to evacuate his British troops from Boston, taking thousands of loyalists civilians with them, and effectively ending the Siege of Boston.

-Colonel Henry Knox was eventually promoted to major general and remained loyal to Washington throughout the war.
+Colonel Henry Knox was promoted to brigadier general in 1777 and major general in 1782.
+He remained loyal to Washington throughout the war.

 Philbrick, Nathaniel.
 Bunker Hill A City, A Siege, A Revolution.
 2013: Penguin Books, New York, NY.

 John Adams in a letter to John Winthrop following the Battle of Bunker Hill that occurred on June 17, 1775 where Joseph Warren was killed in action.

 “Alass poor Warren! ….
 For God Sake my Friend let us be upon our Guard, against too much Admiration of our greatest Friends.
 President of the Congress, Chairman of the Committee of Safety, Major General ….. was too much for Mortal, and This Accumulation of Admiration upon one Gentleman, which among the Hebrews was called Idolatry….”